Monash-RNA-Systems-Biology-Laboratory/tail-tools/doc/differential.md

 Sample names may be used as well as tags.

+If the model matrix needs to contain values other than 0 and 1, there is an alternative form for the terms.
+For example if sample1, sample2, and sample3 needed to be given values -0.5, 2 and 0.5 in a column, this could be specified with:

+    {-0.5}sample1,{2}sample2,{0.5}sample3

 ### Example 1

 For example, if you had samples which you have tagged as being either "experimental" or "control" group when you ran the pipeline, with two replicates within each group, a possible test would be:

     tail-tools test: test-output-dir pipeline-dir null: control/experimental alt: experimental

-From this, our null hypothesis design matrix would be a 4x1 matrix:
+From this, our null hypothesis model matrix would be a 4x1 matrix:

     1    control-replicate-1
     1    control-replicate-2
     1    experimental-replicate-1
     1    experimental-replicate-2

-and our alternative hypothesis design matrix would be a 4x2 matrix:
+and our alternative hypothesis model matrix would be a 4x2 matrix:

     1 0  control-replicate-1
     1 0  control-replicate-2
     1 1  experimental-replicate-1
     1 1  experimental-replicate-2

-`tail-tools test` will print out the design matrix when it is run, so you can check that is what you wanted.
+`tail-tools test` will print out the model matrix when it is run, so you can check that is what you wanted.

 Here the `experimental` term is in addition to the baseline level given by `control`, and therefore is the difference between the experimental and control groups.
 Terms coefficients fitted for terms in `alt:` are reported in the output of `tail-tools test:`.

-Hint: In R, you can check how the coefficients of a linear model will be calculated using the `ginv` function from the libaray `MASS`, which computes the pseudo-inverse.
+Hint: In R, you can check how the coefficients of a linear model will be calculated using the `ginv` function from the library `MASS`, which computes the pseudo-inverse.

 ### Example 2